Looking for Love (film)

-Looking for Love is a 1964 romantic musical-comedy film starring popular singer Connie Francis.
+Looking for Love is a 1964 American romantic musical-comedy film starring popular singer Connie Francis.

 Plot

 Francis plays Libby Caruso, who has spent a whole month trying to get into show business with her singing, yet hasn't succeeded.
 Libby then decides to retire and get a job where she can meet the right man and get married.
-She is interested in pursuing Paul Davis (Jim Hutton), whom she meets in the supermarket, but Paul is not interested.
+She is interested in pursuing Paul Davis, whom she meets in the supermarket, but Paul is not interested.

 Libby later creates a clothes stand she calls the "Lady Valet".
 This product interests Paul who wants to promote it.
 Paul gets Libby on The Tonight Show Starring Johnny Carson to push her products.
 When Libby mentions that she was formerly a singer, Carson asks her to sing.
 Libby's singing career takes off, and Paul then becomes interested in Libby.
-Libby then changes her mind and falls for a young grocer (Joby Baker).
-Paul then decides to pursue Libby's roommate, Jan (Susan Oliver).
+Libby then changes her mind and falls for a young grocer.
+Paul then decides to pursue Libby's roommate, Jan.